Frey-mond/avocados/report.md

 and then compare this trend with our `apples` dataset with another graph.
 This may change as we put it into practice, but this would be a general outline for what we'd want to do.

-3. For question #3, we plan on using the `Mean Dollars (Current)` and `Median Dollars (Current)` joined with `AveragePrice` to form our dataset for our ML model.
-We will filter the data from f11ar.csv to only contain years from 2015-2020 to match the avocado data we have.
-Then, we will use `scikit-learn` to make a ML model to predict the price of avocados based on the median and mean incomes of various age groups, specifically using a `DecisionTreeRegressor`.
-We will then implement an 80/20 split into training and test data.
-However, given the relatively small number of parameters to pass in as features, we can expect that the model will underfit the dataset.
-Should the training and testing `accuracy-scores` be on the lower side, we can say for certain.
+3. For question #3, we will first explore the external housing dataset for the most and least affordable housing markets that are represented in our avocado dataset.
+From there, we will then aggregate the average price of an avocado for both locations in each given year in the avocado dataset.
+From there, we will determine an appropriate

 ## Work Plan